 - Could it limit your ability to make other necessary investments?

-Even if the investment makes sense from the economic standpoint, you have to make sure it does so from the cash flow perspective as well.
+Even if the investment makes sense from an economic standpoint, you also have to make sure it makes sense from a cash flow perspective.
 An investment could have a good return, but your operations may not generate enough cash flow to absorb the increase in outflows.

 4. What financing will you need?

 Once you project the cash flow impacts, you can more easily determine your financing needs.

 Bankers will want to see up-to-date financial information, such as your company’s assets, liabilities and cash flow history, plus a solid case for the investment and your overall business plan.

 “It’s a common mistake for businesses to think that just because something is a good investment, they will automatically get financing.